Priyanshu25482/Data-Analysis-Dashboard/README.md

 - Dashboard Interaction <a href="https://github.com/Priyanshu25482/Data-Analysis-Dashboard/blob/main/Dashboard.png">View Dashboard</a>

-## Proces
+## Process
-1. Data Cleaning in Microsoft Excel
+1. Data Cleaning in Microsoft Excel:-
 The raw dataset was cleaned in MS Excel to make it suitable for analysis.

-2.Data Analysis using SQL Queries
+2.Data Analysis using SQL Queries:-
 After importing the dataset, SQL queries were used to extract meaningful insights.

 Some important queries performed: